 See, I’ve always known what I wanted to do, but figuring out how to get there was the hardest of all, especially having been told (on multiple occasions) that I would never become a palaeontologist.

-As a youngster, to gain what experience and knowledge I could, at every opportunity I collected and identified fossils, visited museums, attended fossil-related events and so on, which resulted in a wealth of experience and contacts.
-During my early-mid teen years, still bitten by the fossil bug, I began to look seriously at a career in palaeontology, but rapidly discovered that it was not going to be easy.
-Palaeontology is a super competitive field with far more palaeontologists than there are available jobs.
+As a youngster, to gain what experience and knowledge I could, at every opportunity I collected and identified fossils, visited museums, attended fossil-related events and read countless books.
+During my early-mid teen years, still bitten by the fossil bug, I began to look seriously at a career in palaeontology, but rapidly discovered that it wasn’t going to be easy.
+Palaeontology is a super competitive field with far, far more palaeontologists than there are available jobs.
 Nevertheless, between the ages of 16 and 18, I continued to read about palaeontology, collect fossils, and visit museums and societies.

 The first couple of years were particularly difficult, largely because I was attempting to get my foot onto the ladder.
-I worked several jobs that I did not particularly like, and had to make numerous (and very real) sacrifices, including selling my Star Wars collection to fund my dreams!
-After saving enough funds, in order to further my professional experience in palaeontology, during the summer of 2008, at the age of 18, I travelled to Wyoming, USA.
-This was part of an almost four-month trip working with palaeontologists at the Wyoming Dinosaur Center.
-This trip was to form the backbone of my career.
+I worked several jobs that I did not like (bar man, delivery staff etc), and had to make numerous sacrifices, including even selling my Star Wars collection (yes, really!).
+After raising enough funds, in order to further my professional experience in palaeontology, during the summer of 2008, at the age of 18, I travelled to Wyoming, USA, to hunt for dinosaurs.
+This was part of an almost four month trip working with palaeontologists at the Wyoming Dinosaur Center.
+That trip formed the backbone of my career.
 It helped me to realise my future goals and aspirations to succeed in palaeontology.
-It changed my life.
+In short, it changed my life.

 "Follow your passion"